-On December 20, 2011, SCPC entered into a new power supply agreement with MERALCO, a distributor of electric power, which took effect on December 26, 2011 and shall have a term of seven (7) years extendable upon mutual agreement by the parties for another three (3) years.

-SCPC will be providing MERALCO with an initial contracted capacity of 210 MW and will be increased to 420 MW upon the commercial operation of the plant's Unit 1.
+On December 20, 2011, SCPC entered into a new power supply agreement with MERALCO which took effect on December 26, 2011 and shall have a term of seven (7) years, extendable upon mutual agreement by the parties for another three (3) years.
+Based on this agreement, SCPC shall provide MERALCO with an initial contracted capacity of 210MW and shall be increased to 420MW upon commercial operation of the plant's Unit 1.
+Commercial operation of plant's Unit 1 started in June 2013.
+On May 5, 2017, the parties mutually agreed to extend the agreement for a contracted capacity of 250MW which shall be made available by SCPC to MERALCO from December 26, 2018 to December 25, 2019 or the date of the commencement of the Major Rehabilitation of Unit 2 of the plant, whichever is earlier.